vayan/onitu/docs/api.rst

     Content-Type: application/json

     {
-      "reason": "entry A not found",
-      "status": "error",
+      "reason": "service not found: no such id", "status": "error",
     }